HrishitaC/much-ado-about-accessibility/README.md

 ## Reproducibility Code

 ## User Queries
-Refer to `Data/target_queries.csv` for an example file for user queries.
-The csv file contains the following coloumns:
+Refer to `Data/query_example_file.xlsx` for an example file for user queries.
+The excel file contains the following coloumns:

 1. Query: The query that captures an information need of a user
 2. ngram: The ngram length of the query